liltran615/Azure-Project-1/README.md

 Filebeat will be used to collect log files from applications like Apache, Microsft Azure tools and MySQL databases.

-Metericbeat will be used to monitor VM statistics, per CPU core statistics, per filesystem statistics, memory statistics and network statistics.
+Metericbeat will be used to monitor VM statistics, per CPU core statistics, per file system statistics, memory statistics and network statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node configured.

 SSH into the control node and follow the steps:

-STEP 1 Copy the configuration file to the ansible container.
+STEP 1) Copy the configuration file to the ansible container.

-STEP 2 Update the configuration file to include hosts: Ip address of the ELK server ["10.2.0.4"]
+STEP 2) Update the configuration file to include hosts: Ip address of the ELK server ["10.2.0.4"]

-STEP 3 Run the playbook, and navigate to http://(vm ip):5601/app/kibana to check that the installation worked as expected.
+STEP 3) Run the playbook, and navigate to http://(vm ip):5601/app/kibana to check that the installation worked as expected.